milesizydorczak12/Fingerprint-Correlation/README.md

 # REU-Biometrics-1F
 Summer research project to analyze the pattern correlation among ten fingerprint patterns.
 Dataset not included, due to NIST restrictions; can be requested from [NIST](https://nigos.nist.gov/datasets/sd302/request).
-By Miles Izydorczak, Gabe Guo, Wenyao Xu.
+By Gabe Guo, Miles Izydorczak, Wenyao Xu.

-# Some Info on What This Code Does
+# Installation

+TBD

+# How to Run

 Data Split:
 - Get the dataset from NIST.